‘I Went, for a Voice Called’

 The dice were cast.
 I lost.

 Born to a Jewish family in Hungary, Hannah Szenes’ father died when she was only six.
 Hannah attended a Christian school, where she was considered a “Gifted Student.”
+You can see young Hannah starring in a play in school, on the left, wearing a hat.
 As Hannah grew older, the situation in Europe for Jews grew precarious, and the girl embraced Zionism.

 When Hannah graduated in 1939, she made aliyah (immigrated) to what was still British-mandate Palestine, joining both a kibbutz, as well as the Haganah, which would become the IDF.
 Later enlisting in the British Women’s Auxiliary Air Force in order to fight the Nazis in Europe, Hannah was sent to Egypt for paratrooper training.